UPDATED SEPT. 5

 “We definitely took a step in the right direction and set the tone for the season, but that game is over now our only focus is the next game,” Mills said.

-Later on, with eight minutes to go in the fourth quarter, the score was 49-15– Jags remained in the lead.
+With eight minutes to go in the fourth quarter, the score was 49-15–Jags remained in the lead, surpassing last year’s final score, with new Head Coach Nick Artinger.

 “It was pretty awesome.
 It was our first game with the new head coach.
 I’m really glad we won.
 I mean, we killed them.
 It was really fun.
 Today we played a full game,” Long Snapper Brodie Lyle ‘26 said.

-Next week, the Jags will face Fossil Ridge High School at Echo Park at 7 p.m.
+Tonight the Jags will face Fossil Ridge High School in the home opener at Echo Park at 7 p.m.